Milwaukee Battery Says Fully Charged But Not Working: How To Fix It

 To troubleshoot a Milwaukee battery that says it’s fully charged but not working, start by checking the voltage level.
 Use a multimeter to measure the battery’s voltage, which should be around 18 volts when fully charged.
 If the reading is significantly lower, recharge the battery and recheck the voltage.

 Additionally, clean the contacts on the battery and the tool with a cloth or brush to ensure proper connection.
 Inspect the battery for visible damage or wear, such as cracks or leaks.
-Insert the battery into another compatible Milwaukee tool to see if it works, as the problem could lie with the original tool.
+Insert the battery on charge into another compatible Milwaukee tool to see if it works, as the problem could lie with the original tool.
 Contact Milwaukee customer support or consider professional repair services if all else fails.

 Try A Different Charger

-If you’re facing issues with a milwaukee battery says fully charged but not working, there are a few steps you can take to troubleshoot the problem.
+If you’re facing issues with a milwaukee battery that says fully charged but not working, there are a few steps you can take to troubleshoot the problem.
 Sometimes, the issue may not lie with the battery but with the charger.

 Resetting the battery by removing it from the tool and reinserting it after a few seconds might also do the trick.
 If the battery still doesn’t work, try charging it again for a longer period of time, as a partial charge can sometimes cause issues.